 It is the intent of FHLCS to have honest and open communication between home and school.
-Student goal setting conferences are held in October and student-led conferences are set for March.
-Additional conferences may be requested by either parents or teachers.
+Conferences will be held twice a year in October and March.
+If a family chooses not to attend a conference during our formal conference time, additional times will not be offered.
+Additional conferences, outside the formal conferences, may be requested by either parents or teachers.